 The head unit has a metal sleeve that slides into the cutout.
 Metal tabs on the sleeve are bent behind the box wall to hold the sleeve into place.
 The head unit slides into the sleeve and is held in by a spring tab on each side.

 The speakers were mounted with the included hardware which is meant for use in a blind install where you cant reach around the back of the speaker.
 Since I can reach the back I used these like spring clips with both sides behind the mounting surface.
-I didn't have any foam to use for a gasket but if you do take the time to cut out a ring to go in between the speakers and the box do it.
+I didn't have any foam to use for a gasket but if you do take the time to cut out a ring to go in between both speakers and the box.